naboyd/C9800-LAB/README.md

 - VM ISE - ISE Node - 8GB RAM - 200GB HD Space
 - VM POD01 - POD08  Student Pods - 4GB RAM 8GB

-***C9800-CLs configured with 4gb ram 8gb of Disk 4gb is lower then minimum requirement but i have not experienced any issues so far.***
+>***C9800-CLs configured with 4gb ram 8gb of Disk 4gb is lower then minimum requirement but i have not experienced any issues so far.***

 #### Pod Networking

-The VM Guests connect to the KVM network interface br0 which is bridged to the linux interface br0 (just to add confusion).
+The VM Guests connect to the KVM network via interface br0 which is bridged to the linux interface br0 (just to add confusion).
 This connectivity allows the Cisco C9800-CL PODS to build a 802.1q trunk off their GigibitEthernet 1 interface.
 Cisco Identity Services Engine (ISE) just uses the Native VLAN on its GigibitEtherent 1 interface to talk to the switch.

 ![Pod Networking Architecture](https://github.com/naboyd/C9800-LAB/blob/master/Cat9kLABDrawings/Host%20Architecture.png)

 ### Infrastructure